Login

 Castle Bank, Whorlton, Northallerton DL6 3HT

-Although the religious life of the Parish of Whorlton moved in the 19th century to the nearby village of Swainby and its new church built in 1877, the old church of the Holy Cross in Whorlton is still a centre of our spiritual heritage.
-It is located on an elevated picturesque site with beautiful views of the Cleveland Hills.
-The church contains a newly renovated medieval tower from 14th from which you can enjoy the beautiful view of the Whorlton valley.
+The old church of the Holy Cross in Whorlton is a partial ruin, with its chancel preserved.
+Although the religious life of the Parish of Whorlton moved in the 19th century to the nearby village of Swainby with its new church built in 1877, the old church of the Holy Cross in Whorlton is still a centre of our spiritual heritage.
+It is located on an elevated picturesque site with beautiful views of the Cleveland Hills, and is surrounded by the churchyard, containing many ancient graves and monuments.